Reki43/DigitalOcean-Tutorial/README.md

 ## Installing `doctl`
+`doctl` is used to manage DigitalOcean from the command line, making it faster and easier to create and control droplets.
+This saves time compared to using the web interface.

 1. Type the following into the **Terminal** to download **`doctl`**
 ```
 sudo pacman -Syu
 ```
+`**sudo pacman**`**:** A command used to install, update, or manage software packages on Arch Linux-based systems.

+> [!NOTE]
-**Note:** This command updates the package database and upgrades all installed packages to the latest versions in Arch Linux.
+> This command updates the package database and upgrades all installed packages to the latest versions in Arch Linux.

 3. Type the following to download `doctl`